MarynaShavlak/dev-interview-hub/src/entities/Comment/README.md

 - **Components**:
     - `CommentList` - A component for displaying a list of comments.
     - `AddCommentForm` - An asynchronous component for adding a new comment.

+## Public Testing API
+- **Testing Exports**:
+    - `addCommentFormReducer` - Reducer for add comment form state management for use in testing scenarios and development tools.

 ## Conclusion
 The Entity `Comment` is designed to handle all comment-related functionalities in a structured and maintainable manner.
 By following the FSD architecture, this module ensures easy scalability and integration within the larger application.